esledov/inkus/README.md

  * define blocks of content that should be easily modified,
  * make a layout template and inherit your page templates from it,
  * create python functions directly in the template,
- * fetch those real estate property descriptions and features from an excel file,
+ * fetch and show data stored somewhere else (for example, in MS Excel or json files),
  * programmatically rearrange html snippets, etc etc.

 Inkus encourages a gradual coversion and does not force you to create new content types unless